(Anne Arundel, Prince Georges, Calvert, Charles and St. Mary’s counties)

 The region of Southern Maryland is a peninsula bordered by the Potomac River to the west and the Chesapeake Bay to the east.
 While predominantly rural, the landscape of the Southern region has areas with dense population and suburban development, particularly along the Route 301 corridor and closer to the Washington D.C. area.
 Steep cliffs can be found along the Chesapeake Bay shoreline and along areas of the Potomac River.
 Most of the streams, creeks and rivers experience tidal influences and have brackish water (a mix of fresh and salt water.)
 The Lower Potomac, Anacostia, Patuxent and Wicomico rivers are among the major waterways in the region, but hundreds of smaller streams, creeks and rivers abound providing numerous opportunities for recreational boating.

 In partnership with St. Mary’s County, the Town of Leonardtown, and a committee of local paddling enthusiasts, Maryland DNR assisted in the development of a series of water trails along the western side of the St. Mary's peninsula.
 A water trails guide, published in July 2010, provides maps and detailed information on access sites and paddling routes along the Lower Potomac, Wicomico and St. Mary’s Rivers as well as McIntosh Run, Herring Creek, and Smith and Jutland creeks.
 The guide also features historic, cultural and tourist resources.
 Copies of the water trails guide are available from the St. Mary’s County Department of Recreation and Parks, St. Mary’s Division of Tourism, and Maryland DNR Boating Services.
-An electronic version of the guide can be viewed and downloaded at www.visitstmarysmd.com.
-To receive a free copy, call 800-327-9023 or visit www.dnr.state.md.us/boating for more information.
+View the water trail map and learn more about water access in St. Mary's County by visiting http://www.visitstmarysmd.com/activities-attractions/water-activities/ or call 1-800-327-9023.
+Copies of this map can also be obtained by sending an email request to Lisa.Gutierrez@Maryland.gov with “map request – St. Mary's County” in the subject line.
+Be sure to include your name, complete mailing address, email address, and phone number.

 This water trail guide covers approximately 115 miles of the lower Potomac River from Washington DC to the Chesapeake Bay.
 The six-map set shows access and support facilities along the Maryland and Virginia shorelines and is a great resource for paddlers, boaters, anglers or outdoor enthusiasts interested in the Lower Potomac.
 These maps are printed regular paper and are packaged in a cardstock folder.
 They are not waterproof.
 This map is currently out of stock.
 Click here to view or download an electronic version of the guide.

 This map and guide depicts four paddling routes in Charles County including trails along Mattawoman Creek, the lower Potomac River, Port Tobacco River and Nanjemoy Creek.
 The water trails were developed though a partnership between Maryland DNR and Charles County.
 The guide features colorful maps and information on launch sites and support facilities such as restrooms, picnic areas and parking.
-The map is printed on waterproof, tear-proof paper and is available free of charge from Charles County by calling 1-800-766-3386.
-The map is also available in electronic PDF format for viewing or downloading by visiting www.thenationsbackyard.com.
-For more information on Charles County water trails call 301-885-1340.
+Originally produced in 2008, this map was updated and reprinted in 2014.
+It is printed on durable, waterproof / tear-proof paper and is available free of charge from the Charles County Parks Department by calling 301-932-3470 or by sending an email request to Lisa.Gutierrez@Maryland.gov with “map request – Charles County” in the subject line.
+Be sure to include your name, complete mailing address, email address, and phone number.
+To view or download an electronic version of this map visit: http://www.charlescountyparks.com/parks/mallows-bay-park

 The Point Lookout water trails are located at Point Lookout State Park - the southernmost tip of St. Mary’s County where the Potomac River meets the Chesapeake Bay.
 The State Park offers a variety of paddling experiences that range from an hour or two to all-day excursions with overnight camping options.
 In addition to the water trail routes, the water trail map/guide also provides information on special features and points of interest on the Point Lookout peninsula.
 Originally printed in 2003 and reprinted in 2007, the guide features over 7 miles of water trails along three different routes in and around the Park.
 The map is printed on waterproof, tear-proof paper and is available at the Point Lookout State Park visitor center, from the DNR Online Store by clicking this link or send an e-mail request to Lisa.Gutierrez@Maryland.gov with “map request – Point Lookout” in the subject line and include your name, complete mailing address, email, and phone number.